 When not to use?

-This product is not use in the presence of dermatological diseases.
-It is also not use in the presence of infectious rashes, all kinds of inflammation, ulcers, wounds and scratches.
-This product is not use when you use self-tanning or brightening cosmetics (may cause pigmentation).
-It is not use when you had surgery (a scrub will interfere with the normal healing of scars).
-Scrub is not use when you are going to do a chemical peel (preliminary scrubbing can irritate the skin so much that a burn or inflammation forms after peeling).
-It is also not use in the presence of insect bites (a scrub is able to spread the affected focus throughout the body).
+This product is not in the presence of dermatological diseases.
+It is also not use in the presence of infectious rashes, all kinds of inflammation, ulcers, wounds, and scratches.
+This product is not helpful when you use self-tanning or brightening cosmetics (may cause pigmentation).
+It does not use when you had surgery (a scrub will interfere with the normal healing of scars).
+When you are going to do a chemical peel (preliminary scrubbing can irritate the skin so much that a burn or inflammation forms after peeling) the scrub gets off.